 - paid billing period has ended,

-- domain name may remain in that state for 30 days.
+- domain name may remain in that state for up to 30 days.

 Domain name is to be released after termination